isamu-isozaki/teamai_test/create-directory/index.html.md

 cd ../
 ```

-View the changes you've made (it's important to be aware of what's happening and what's the status of your changes):
+View the changes you've made (it's important to be aware of what's happening and what's the status of your changes/index.html.md):
 ```
 git status
 ```

-Add the changes to later commit (you'll be able to see your changes in red when you type "git status"):
+Add the changes to later commit (you'll be able to see your changes in red when you type "git status"/index.html.md):
 ```
 git add CHANGES
 ```